 A number of clan histories were published in the 19th century and as these are now out of copyright they are available on the internet as free PDF downloads.They include :

 A. Maclean Sinclair, The Clan Gillean, (1899)

 J.P.
 Maclean, History of the Clan Maclean, (1889)

 ‘a Seneachie’, A History and Genealogical Account of the Clan MacLean, (1838)

 However, recent studies by Nicholas MacLean-Bristol suggest that all of these books, and others too, were based heavily on a 1734 manuscript by Dr Hector Maclean which he believes to have been less than objective.
-His own books are more recent and include sources not available to earlier authors, but unfortunately are out of print.
-Second-hand copies can be found though.
+His own books are more recent and include sources not available to earlier authors, but may be out of print. if so, second-hand copies might be available.

 Nicholas Maclean-Bristol, Warriors and Priests : A History of the Clan MacLean 1300-1570 (Tuckwell Press, 1995)